httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Cache-Control: no-store
 ~~~

-The client SHOULD NOT automatically retry if a client error status code between 400 and 499 (inclusive) is received.
+The client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

 # Upload Append {#upload-appending}